About p44script

 The await() function can be used to wait for completion of one of its arguments.
 Using a separate await() call for each thread will complete when all tasks are done.
 For complicated concurrency situations, also see lock() and and signal() for synchronizing threads.

-concurrent passing x, y=2*a { log("x=%s, y=%s", x, y) }
+concurrent passing x, y=2\*a { log("x=%s, y=%s", x, y) }

-the passing keyword creates threadvar_s (variables with values private to the thread being started) and passes values (_x from a outside variable named x, y by assigning the expression 2*a) into the thread.
+the passing keyword creates threadvars (variables with values private to the thread being started) and passes values (x from a outside variable named x, y by assigning the expression 2*a) into the thread.
 This allows for using concurrent multiple times in quick succession while ensuring each started thread gets its own set of parameters.

 Built-in Functions